enigmanx20/AI_handson/README.md

 - Only **Windows OS** is supported (due to `win32gui` and native DC capture).
 - The segmentation overlay is blended with 50% transparency over the background.
 - You can modify the color map and other hyperparameters inside the notebook.
+- Tune the magnification or change mpp parameters to maximize the performance.
+The model is trained around 0.39 mpp (microns per pixel).

 ---